pantheon-systems/documentation/source/docs/articles/sites/apache-solr.md

 ## Known Limitations of Pantheon's Solr Service

-- Anything that takes more than 5 seconds to send to to the Solr server be indexed will timeout, which will block indexing.
+- Anything that takes more than 5 seconds to send to the Solr server to be indexed will timeout, which will block indexing.
 For example, large documents attached to Drupal nodes.
 In these cases, the developer must work with the content or code to exempt the nodes and/or files from being indexed.
-- If you have a large number of items to index, the process may timeout if you try to submit them all in one batch.
-The workaround is to submit a smaller number of items in each batch.
-- solrconfig.xml and synonyms.txt cannot be modified.
 - If you have a very large number of facets, the URLs generated by CURL may exceed length limits (may be fixed in search\_api).
 -  Partial search, stopwords.txt, synonyms.txt, etc. are not supported.
 - Non-English letters and characters will not be recognized because the Solr database is not UTF-8 encoded.
 Therefore, multi-lingual search is not supported.